Chippewa-Levy-Committee/blog/_posts/2022-10-27-how-the-turf-was-funded.md

-post [that football and soccer tournament games dating back to the late 1990s had to be moved to different facilities](file:////blog/2022/09/30/why-quality-athletic-facilities-benefit-our-students-and-community.html), which was an additional expense for the district and a loss of revenue.
-Suppose you combine the costs of field rental, transportation, and the loss of revenue.
-In that case, it's fair to say there was a negative economic impact of around \$3,000 for every event held at a different facility.
-With at least 20 events impacted, we are talking \$60,000 of total negative economic impact in total.
+post [that football and soccer tournament games dating back to the late 1990s had to be moved to different facilities](file:////blog/2022/09/30/why-quality-athletic-facilities-benefit-our-students-and-community.html), as a result of the field’s poor condition.
+This created additional expense for the district and a loss of revenue.
+If  you combine the costs of field rental, transportation, and the loss of revenue.
+It is reasonable to say there was a negative economic impact of around $3,000 for every event held at a different facility.
+With at least 20 events impacted, we are talking $60,000 of total negative economic impact to the district.

-Repairing the field so it could be used safely required a significant investment, as the drainage system underneath the field has completely failed.
+Repairing the field so it could be used safely required a significant investment due to the completely deteriorated drainage system beneath the field.
 Because it had failed, it was damaging other areas of the park with the excess water runoff.
-Repair required a complete excavation, estimated at around \$500,000, including replanting the field with grass.
+Repair required a complete excavation estimated at around $500,000, including replanting the field with grass.

 ## Justifying the turf investment

-The district and community saw that even with the repairs, the facility would be unusable in the winter and early spring, where even a well-drained field would still be wet and prone to damage requiring re-sodding.
-Replacing the field with artificial turf, which the current technology is low maintenance and generally considered safer, only would cost the district an additional \$200,000.
-Re-couping the cost difference isn't hard to see; let's look at the yearly upkeep costs for the grass field.
+The district and community saw that even with the repairs the facility wouldn not be  usable in the winter and early spring as  even a well-drained field would still be wet and prone to damage requiring re-sodding.
+To replace the field with artificial turf would provide lower annual maintenance and a generally considered safer playing field while costing the district an additional $200,000.
+Re-couping the cost difference isn’t hard to see; let’s look at the yearly upkeep costs for the grass field.

 | | |
 |-----------------------------------|-----------------------------------|